Package

 Clear reading, writing and spelling activities through the six phases of Letters and Sounds

-Includes FFT's Year 2 package that combines Spelling with the Jungle Club and Routes to Reading.
+Includes FFT's Spelling & Reading package that combines Spelling with the Jungle Club and Routes to Reading.

-Includes our tutoring programme, FFT Tutoring with the Lightning Squad
+Includes our catch-up programme, FFT Tutoring with the Lightning Squad

 More